 While RLT has yet to become a mainstream acne treatment, its effectiveness has caught the eye of many leading dermatologists.
 It’s often recommended to be used in conjunction with prescription medications or, in the case of severe side effects, in place of traditional acne medications.

-Dermatologists have also recognized RLT for its other benefits like anti-aging and collagen production.
+Dermatologists have also recognized red light therapy for its other benefits like anti-aging and collagen production.

 Can Blue Light Therapy Make Acne Worse?

 No, blue light therapy alone cannot make acne worse.
 It’s actually been shown to help reduce acne.

 Blue light therapy works by emitting blue light that targets C. acnes, an acne-causing bacteria.
 The light kills the bacteria, preventing them from reproducing and spreading.

 More specifically, an organic compound called porphyrins (which are naturally produced by C. acnes) absorb the blue light, become excited, and release free radicals.
 This ends up destroying the bacteria.

 A blue light treatment, alone, was better at treating acne than a topical 1% clindamycin solution.
 Patients in the treatment group saw a 34% reduction in inflammatory acne.
 In comparison, patients who received the medication saw only a 14% reduction .

 Can You Combine Both Red Light And Blue Light?